massung/parse/README.md

 # The PARSE Package

-The parse package is a simple, monadic parsing library for Common Lisp.
+The parse package is a simple, backtracking, recursive-descent, top-down, monadic parsing library for Common Lisp.
 It is based on the Haskell [Parsec](http://hackage.haskell.org/package/parsec-3.1.9/docs/Text-Parsec.html) library, but with macros making it a bit more accessible to Lisp.
 If you don't understand Parsec, [this](http://book.realworldhaskell.org/read/using-parsec.html) might be a good primer to help a bit.

-It is designed to use my [`lexer`](https://github.com/massung/lexer) packages as well, but doesn't require it.
-All the examples in this README will use it, though.

 ## Combinatory Parsing